emersoninting/emersoninting.github.io/README.md

 # Hello!
-## I am an Electronics Engineer specializing in Network and Security based on the Philippines!
+#### I am an Electronics Engineer specializing in Network and Security based on the Philippines!

 # Technologies

+# Work Experience

-# My latest Achievements
+#

 # My Certificates